-This project is incredibly uplifting and rewarding for our friends.
-It’s a chance for them to get green-fingered and creative by planting and looking after everything from potatoes and beans, to carrots, broccoli, corn and garlic.
+The project was incredibly uplifting and rewarding for our friends and continues to be a valuable space for people to get green-fingered and creative by planting and looking after everything from potatoes and beans, to carrots, broccoli, corn and garlic.
 The space also has raised beds and a variety of plants to look after.
-These activities are essential for building trust, confidence and motivation; giving a sense of community and belonging to those who have nothing.
-The fruits and vegetables we grow are shared out among the homeless, or transformed into delicious, nutritious meals.
+Over the years these activities have helped people to develop trust, confidence and motivation; giving a sense of community and belonging to those who create and tend to this space.

 “It’s nice to be able to help Barnabus and the church”